AMartins87/mythos/README.md

 I reverted all migrations I made till this point, using a command *./manage.py migrate blog zero*, then I proceeded with *python manage.py makemigrations > python manage.py migrate* and all was ok then.

+During the final testing I found out my collapsible menu icon is not opening up the menu on smaller screens.
+The issue got fixed by reverting from Bootstrap version 5.1.3 to 4.3.1.

 ## Unfixed bugs